Common Reading Program

-Members of the Class of 2026 should read Renewal: Susquehanna University Common Reading Anthology 2022-2023 and complete the Summer Assignment before arriving on campus (see instructions below).
+Members of the Class of 2027 should read Learning from Failure: Susquehanna University Common Reading Anthology 2023–2024 and complete the summer assignment before arriving on campus (instructions below).
 Here is a glimpse of some of what you will find in the anthology:

-The Renewal anthology will be mailed home to new students over the summer.
+The Learning from Failure anthology will be mailed home to students over the summer.
 International students will receive a copy when they arrive on campus.

 - If you are not a first-year student or did not attend Preview Days, email program coordinator Heather Lang

 - Additional materials can be found in the Reading and Teaching Guide.